Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 You can zero rate the supply of the making of arrangements for:

-- a supply of services which is itself zero-rated as work on goods for export from the EU
+- a supply of services which is itself zero-rated as work on goods for export from the UK

-- any supply of services which is made outside the member states
+- any supply of services which is made outside the UK

 Zero rating under these provisions only applies to the actual making of arrangements for eligible supplies.
 It does not extend to services which simply facilitate supplies.